About our school

 We believe that our dental students are the future of the profession, and that alumni relations begin in dental school and last a lifetime.

 Our accomplished graduates include the co-inventor of the Sonicare toothbrush, a member of the U.S. House of Representatives, four presidents of the American Dental Association, and two deans of dental schools in China.

 Part of a prestigious whole

 The University of Minnesota School of Dentistry is located on a classic Big Ten campus in the heart of the Minneapolis-St. Paul metropolitan area and primarily housed in the Malcolm Moos Health Sciences Tower, a state-of-the-art setting for research, teaching and practicing dentistry and dental hygiene.

 With four campuses, 4,500 faculty members, and more that 45,000 students, the University of Minnesota is one of the nation's largest, most comprehensive public institutions of higher learning.
 It is both a land-grant university with a strong tradition of education and public service, and a major research institution with scholars of national and international reputation.

 The School of Dentistry is part of the University's Academic Health Center (AHC)—one of the most comprehensive education and research facilities for health professionals in the nation—students and faculty reap the unique benefits of being part of an exceptionally broad range of professional health education, research and treatment efforts.

 Accredited and connected

-Undergraduate dental and dental hygiene programs and all specialty training programs are accredited by the Commission on Dental Accreditation.
+Predoctoral dental and undergraduate dental hygiene programs and all Advanced Education programs are accredited by the Commission on Dental Accreditation.